fakher92/catch-of-the-day/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue with this project?
 [Open a new issue](https://github.com/fakher92/catch-of-the-day/issues) here on GitHub

 ## About